 Diabetic nephropathy and diabetic foot syndrome are two of the most severe and prognostically significant complications of diabetes mellitus, the development of which is determined by a complex interaction of inflammatory, vascular and immune mechanisms.
-Both pathologies are closely related to each other both at the level of general pathogenetic cascades and from a clinical point of view, since the presence of one of these conditions significantly increases the risk of manifestation of the other, forming a vicious circle of mutual burden.
-Decreased filtration function of the kidneys, deterioration of tissue trophism DOI: https://doi.org/10.55640/ijmm-04-05-03 eISSN: 2156-5198 pISSN: 2156-518X and increased resistance of infectious agents exacerbate the clinical course and limit the effectiveness of traditional therapy regimens, which requires the introduction of personalized approaches and multidisciplinary treatment strategies.
+Both pathologies are closely related to each other both at the level of general pathogenetic cascades and from a clinical point of view, since the presence of of these conditions significantly increases the risk of manifestation of the other, forming a vicious circle of mutual burden.
+Decreased filtration function of the kidneys, deterioration of tissue trophism and increased resistance of infectious agents exacerbate the clinical course and limit the effectiveness of traditional therapy regimens, the introduction which requires of personalized approaches and multidisciplinary treatment strategies.

-Modern data confirm the importance of early diagnosis, risk stratification and the use of integrative methods aimed at both metabolic stabilizing processes preventing the complicated course of ulcerative-necrotic processes in the foot area.
-Effective interaction between a nephrologist, endocrinologist, surgeon and wound therapy specialist ensures maximum coordination of treatment measures and makes it possible to adjust management tactics in a timely manner.
-Given the growing prevalence of diabetes and the high medical and social significance of its complications, the prevention of diabetic nephropathy and diabetic foot syndrome should remain a priority both for clinical practice and for scientific research in the field of endocrinology, vascular surgery and internal medicine.
+Modern data confirm the importance of early diagnosis, risk stratification and the use of integrative methods aimed at both stabilizing metabolic processes and preventing the complicated course of ulcerative-necrotic in the foot area.
+Effective processes nephrologist, interaction between a endocrinologist, surgeon and wound therapy specialist ensures maximum coordination of treatment measures and makes it possible to adjust management tactics in a timely manner.
+Given the growing prevalence of diabetes and the high medical and social significance of its complications, prevention of diabetic nephropathy and diabetic foot syndrome should remain a priority both for clinical practice and for scientific research in the field endocrinology, vascular surgery and internal medicine.